warner/petmail/docs/mailbox.rst

   Retrieval polls for new files and deletes them after processing.

 * smtp: messages are delivered as normal SMTP messages, consumed by a receiving node rather than by a human.
-Retrieval uses POP or IMAP to find fetch and delete messages.
+Retrieval uses POP or IMAP to find, fetch, and delete messages.

 Each transport descriptor needs to convey the following information: